frockenstein/flog/content/notes/hamming-you-get-what-you-measure.md

 ---
-title: Richard Hamming - You Get What You Measure
+title: You Get What You Measure
 tags: [notes, hamming]
+author: Richard Hamming
 ---

 # you get what you measure